javiertuya/selema/README.md

 - `setBackground(String color)`: Sets a background color to better differentiate the watermark from the web content (by default watermark has no background).

 Watermarks are automatically inserted after a test fails.
-Additional watermark with the test name can be inserted by the tester using the `watermark()` method of the SeleniumManager instance (tipically just after moving to an url).
+Additional watermark with the test name can be inserted by the tester using the `watermark()` method of the SeleManager instance (tipically just after moving to an url).
 During test execution the user can also write arbitrary text using the `watermarkText(String value)` method.

 ## Browser service (Selenoid)